PLU Authorized Driver

 The test consists of short videos followed by 10 multiple choice questions.
 A score of 90% is required for passing.
 Once all tests are successfully completed you are certified to drive a PLU fleet van, rented vehicle or golf cart.

 You will not be issued a driver’s certification card.
 Once you complete a test the system will automatically generate a certificate of completion.
 Please keep an electronic or hard copy of this certificate for your records.
 You will not be required to show this certificate when picking up a vehicle at Campus Safety.
 The PLU employee who rents the vehicle is responsible to ensure that all drivers have a valid PLU driver’s certification.

-The certification is valid for three years.
+The certification is valid for four years.
 Re-testing is required to be re-certified and it is the responsibility of the driver to maintain a valid certification.

 Driving Safety Manual